ghiggi/gpm_api/CONTRIBUTING.rst

    git checkout -b add-feature-<name>

-3. Work on your changes
+3. Add your code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Now you can start working on your changes.
+You can add new features, fix bugs, improve the documentation, refactor the code, or optimize the code.
 When you are working on your changes, please stick with the repository's coding style and documentation rules.

 **Code Style**